Aller au contenu

 • nn.Module - Neural network module, basic blocks for defining a model.
 Convenient way of encapsulating parameters, with helpers for moving them to GPU, exporting, loading, etc.

-• nn.Parameter - A kind of Tensor, that is automatically registered as a parameter when assigned as an attribute to a Module.
+• nn.Parameter - A kind of Tensor, that is automatically registered as a parameter of a model when assigned as an attribute to a Module.

 At this point, we covered: